omeriko10/engine/README.txt

 -Reading the documents.

-- Presser documents: words, numbers, special letters and more.
+- Parser documents: words, numbers, special letters and more.

 -Word Ranking.